Hawaiʻi ʻamakihi: Reproduction

 Hawaiʻi ʻamakihi are a productive species with a long breeding season, lasting about 9 months.
 On the Big Island, Maui and Molokaʻi there is variation in when that breeding season starts but it may coincide with flowering of māmane in dry māmane forests.
 Hawaiʻi ʻamakihi nest in the canopy of trees.
 They often are able to have two broods within a breeding season; having two rounds of chicks enables their population to increase more rapidly than slow growing species like the endangered Kiwikiu.
 Chicks remain in the nest for 15-21 days before they fledge.
 Young Hawaiʻi ʻamakihi become independent from their parents at 2-3 months.

-Habitat and distribution

-It is found on the Big Island, Maui, and Molokaʻi in Hawaii.
-It formerly occurred on Lānaʻi where it was last seen in 1976.
-It is one of the most common honeycreepers, inhabiting all types of habitat, dry māmane forests to mesic and wet forests, on the islands at elevations from sea level to 8000 ft.
-On Maui they have also been successful in forests of introduced pines, cypresses and firs.
-Of all the forest birds native to Hawaii, the Hawaiʻi ʻamakihi has been affected the least by habitat changes.
-It is suspected that it is evolving resistance to diseases such as avian malaria.
-Along with the ʻApapane, it is one of the two Hawaiian honeycreepers listed by the IUCN as being of least concern.